August Spångberg

 August Konrad Ferdinand Spångberg (29 March 1893 – 19 June 1987) was a Swedish politician who served in the Riksdag, the Swedish parliament, for 42 years (1922–1964).
-He was a member of the directly-elected Second Chamber (Andra Kammaren), representing the Värmland County constituency.
+He was a member of the directly elected Second Chamber (Andra Kammaren), representing the Värmland County constituency.

 Spångberg is best known for his resistance work during World War II, assisting the Norwegian resistance and helping political refugees escape Nazi-occupied Norway from his position in Charlottenberg on the Swedish-Norwegian border.
 Among those he helped reach safety was future German Chancellor Willy Brandt.
 This humanitarian work earned him the Order of St. Olav.

 Throughout his parliamentary career, Spångberg was a prominent advocate for Swedish republicanism, authoring multiple motions to abolish the monarchy and establish a democratic republic.
 He also gained recognition for his vocal criticism of the government's handling of the 1931 Ådalen shootings, his investigation of the Unman legal scandal, and his lifelong commitment to peace activism, for which he was awarded the Eldh-Ekblad Peace Prize in 1967.

 Early life

-August Konrad Ferdinand Spångberg was born on March 29, 1893, at the Lämtjärnsfallet settlement (bebyggelse) in Nora Municipality, Örebro County, Sweden.
-His father was August Carlsson, a miller's son, who left for America before August was born.
-His mother was Anna Lovisa Spångberg (born 1870).
+August Konrad Ferdinand Spångberg was born on 29 March 1893, at the Lämtjärnsfallet settlement in Nora Municipality, Örebro County, Sweden.
+His mother was Anna Lovisa Spångberg (born 1870), and his father was August Carlsson, a miller's son, who left for America before August was born.
+(Note: The baptism entry in the födelsebok (post nr 42) names only the mother.)
 August's two half-siblings were Sten (born 1900) and Linnéa (born 1904), who would become a Swedish movie actress.
 Spångberg spent his early years living with his maternal grandfather, Karl Fredrik Spångberg, a crofter and coal burner.